 “We hope our findings will stimulate further research to develop other pathogen directed biomarkers for this purpose.”

-Jee Whang Kim is to present findings of the study in the ‘Hot topics in tuberculosis’ session at ECCMID 2022 13:30 -14:30 on Tuesday 26th April “A novel bacteriophage-based assay stratifies tuberculosis risk in recent household contacts of pulmonary tuberculosis: a prospective observational cohort study’
+Jee Whang Kim presented findings of the study in the ‘Hot topics in tuberculosis’ session at ECCMID 2022 on Tuesday 26th April the extract is available here: “A novel bacteriophage-based assay stratifies tuberculosis risk in recent household contacts of pulmonary tuberculosis: a prospective observational cohort study’